 roast beef lettuce wraps topped with red apples, mayonnaise, and fresh herbs, all served on a white platter.

 Thanks so much to the North American Meat Institute (NAMI), a contractor to the Beef Checkoff, for sponsoring this post.
 All thoughts and opinions are my own.
-Thanks for supporting the organizations and brands I personally use and recommend.
+Thank you for supporting the organizations and brands I use and recommend.

-With school back-in-full swing (and my first born off to college-sniff, sniff), this is one of my favorite times of year.
+With school back in full swing (and my firstborn off to college, sniff), this is one of my favorite times of the year.

 Late summer/early fall means back-to-school supplies (No. I’m not going back to school.
 Yes, I’ll NEVER get tired of buying back-to-school supplies), getting my house organized, and easing into a healthier routine.